Consensys/secureum-diligence-bootcamp/day2/exercise1/README.md

 ## Warmup: `invariants`, `if_succeeds` and `unchecked_sum`

-As warmup, translate the following english language properties into scribble annotations.
+As a warmup, translate the following english language properties into scribble annotations.
 Make sure that the contract can be instrumented, compiled, and all tests pass successfully.

-1. At all times, the sum of all `faction`'s equals to "DECIMALS" (i.e. the fractions add up to 1).
+1. At all times, the sum of all `faction`'s equals to "DECIMALS" (i.e., the fractions add up to 1).

 2. `withdrawFunds` and `disperseFunds` can only be called after `duration` has passed (or after we've reached `releaseTime`).